 If you have worked even a little bit on starting an e-commerce website, you must be knowing that building your own online store is one hell of a task.
 The biggest confusion arrives your way when you have to choose a platform between Magento vs WordPress to build your e-commerce website.

 With the availability of numerous famous and established online platforms for building an online store, it becomes a challenging task to pick one that will suit your business as well as you, as a developer.

-Among a large number of online platforms for building an e-commerce website, Magento and WordPress are the two most popular e-commerce platforms that are most commonly used by leading e-commerce websites in the world.
+Among the large number of online platforms for e-commerce website development, Magento and WordPress are the two leading names in e-commerce platforms that are most commonly used for e-commerce web development.

 If you could narrow down your options for online platforms for building an e-commerce website to Magento and WordPress, this article will help you comprehend the basic features and functionalities of both the platforms through pros and cons of Magento vs WordPress.
 After that, you can make a well-informed decision about which online platform is the best for building your ecommerce store.

 If you have conducted a thorough research about the features of the e-commerce platform you choose for your website, in the beginning, its complexity and functionality won’t be a matter of problem for you as you go further developing the website.